Informatica-EIC/REST-API-Samples/python/lineage_validator.md

 - `Link Exists` possible values: True/False/Unknown
 - `Comments`     - any comments to help troubleshoot - as mentioned in the [Possible output in message column](#possible-output-in-message-column) section

-Note:  Unknown will be returned if connection assignment is used
+> **Note:**<br>Unknown will be returned if connection assignment is  used for either the from/to object.
+Lineage will not be validated for connection assignments

 ## Process
 for each from/to object reference